ApolloTang/react-knowledge-update-2023/src/hooks/useEffect/linting-rule--react-hooks-exhaustive-deps/why-is-suppressing-the-dependency-linter-so-dangerous/README.md

 }
 ```

-With this, the counter is now counting, but increment functionality is still not working because the value of `increment` if from that of the frist render.
+With this, the counter is now counting, but increment functionality is still not working because the value of `increment` is from that of the first render.

-To fix this we tell useEffect to run its callback when enver  `increment` has change:
+To fix this we tell useEffect to run its callback whenever  `increment` changed:

 ```jsx
 // file: 3a-fix1/app.jsx